What Is Baylisascaris procyonis?

 Take in or empty bird feeders at sundown.
 I have found chemical Repellents to be ineffective.
 I have not found any chemical animal repellents to will dissuade raccoons from using a food source when they are hungry.
-The same goes for ultrasonic contraptions and motion-activated devices – Raccoons soon get over their initial fear of these new gadgets and completely ignore them.
+The same goes for ultrasonic contraptions and motion-activated devices – Raccoons soon get over their initial fear of these new gadgets and entirely ignore them.

 What About Humane Trapping And Relocation?

 Raccoons are rather easy to catch in live traps.
 Traps work well to eliminate a particular nuisance individual or small band of raccoons.
 However, there are really no suitable places to relocate these animals to and if your home and yard remain attractive to raccoons, new ones will soon appear.